Support Us Button Widget

 BluHawk

-After building out for the better part of a decade, AdventHealth Sports Park opened this October with an NHL-size ice rink, turf field, and family entertainment center complete with bowling, laser tag, and arcade games.
+After building out for the better part of a decade, AdventHealth Sports Park opened last October with an NHL-size ice rink, turf field, and family entertainment center complete with bowling, laser tag, and arcade games.

 KCtoday_Country Club Plaza drawings